Don't invest unless you're prepared to lose all the money you invest. HIGH RISK

 9. Use crypto tax tools

-Beginners should strongly consider a crypto‑tax app (e.g. Koinly, Recap, etc.) that imports exchange data, calculates gains/losses, and exports a CSV or HMRC friendly report.
+Beginners should strongly consider using crypto tax software (e.g. Koinly, Recap, etc.) that imports exchange data, calculates gains/losses, and exports a CSV or HMRC-friendly report.
 This saves huge manual effort and reduces errors.

 Even if amounts are small now, a crypto accountant can help you set up a simple record-keeping system, confirm your reporting position, and adjust if you move into DeFi, staking, or running a business with crypto.